David E. Lilienthal: Education and marriage

 Lilienthal attended DePauw University in Greencastle, Indiana, where he graduated Phi Beta Kappa in 1920.
 There he joined Delta Upsilon social fraternity and was elected president of the student body.
 He was active in forensics and won a state oratorical contest in 1918.
 He also gained distinction as a light heavyweight boxer.

 After a summer job in 1920 as a reporter for the Mattoon, Illinois, Daily Journal-Gazette, Lilienthal entered Harvard Law School.
 Although his grades were average until his third and final year at Harvard, he acquired an important mentor in Professor Felix Frankfurter, later an associate justice of the United States Supreme Court.

 While at DePauw, Lilienthal met his future wife, Helen Marian Lamb (1896–1999), a fellow student.
 Born in Oklahoma, she had moved with her family to Crawfordsville, Indiana, in 1913.
 They were married in Crawfordsville in 1923, after Helen had completed her M.A. at Radcliffe while David was a law student at Harvard.
+They had a son, David Eli Lilienthal, Jr. (1927–present), a journalist and writer best known under the pseudonym David Ely.